rajdeep345/MTLTS/README.md

 ------------------------------------------
 ### Comparing MTLVS and HMTLVS using 1-D Training Loss Curves
 Please set the following variables in ./Codes/Analysis/oneD_loss_analysis.py
-  - PLACE - place for which plot has to be generated
+  - PLACE - event for which plot has to be generated
   - mtl_path - path to the best-trained MTL model file
   - hmtl_path - path to the best-trained HMTL model file
 ~~~